TwP/bones/README.txt

   bones get_fuzzy

-If a new release of Mr Bones comes out with better features the "Get Fuzzy" project will need to be updated:

-  bones --update get_fuzzy

-And if you ever get confused about what Mr Bones can do:
+If you ever get confused about what Mr Bones can do:

   bones --help